 You will have whatever anaesthetic is best for you.
-Before TEVAR, the surgeon and interventional radiologist will explain the procedure and ask you to sign a consent form.
+Before the EVAR, the vascular surgeon and interventional radiologist will explain the procedure and ask you to sign a consent form.
 Please feel free to ask any questions that you may have and, remember that even at this stage, you can decide against going ahead with the procedure if you so wish.